olalonde/dashell/README.md

         sudo echo "/path/to/dashell" >> /etc/shells

-3. (optional) Change your "username"'s shell. "username" should have execute permission for the shell:
+3. (optional) Change "username"'s shell. "username" should have execute permission for the shell:

         chsh --shell /path/to/dashell username